 In Paris With You is ostensibly about a person who we presume has recently split from their lover and is enjoying a fling in Paris.
 It is clear the person wants to live in the present and “live for the moment”.
 Perhaps this is escapism for the narrator, or a way of reclaiming their life after what one might assume was a messy breakup.
-The narrator does talk about their sadness of their lost relationship, but does so in a light hearted tone.
+The narrator does talk about their sadness of their lost relationship but does so in a light-hearted tone.
 It seems like they are trying to move on with their life and the refrain “I’m in Paris with you” is their way of reminding themselves that they have moved on.

 Form and Tone

-In Paris With You Analysis
+Analysis of In Paris With You

 The next two lines could come across as melodramatic but the playful misspelling of marooned in order to force the rhyme gives the lines a glibness that helps us feel sorry for the character, yes he is hurt, and he is “hamming up” his feelings, but in a playful way.
 The last line of the stanza “but I’m in Paris with you” Is repeated several times and acts as a refrain.
 Could this be the narrator trying to convince themselves they are over their former lover?
 Constantly reminding themselves they are moving on.

-It is clear that the narrator has been through the ringer.
+It is clear that the narrator has been through the wringer.
 He (I assume the narrator is male, though this is not stated) seemingly is trying to reassure his partner that they are not taking advantage of him.
 It is in this stanza it is revealed that the narrator is in fact on the “rebound”.
 There is a quirky choice of words as the narrator uses the word “bound” To denote their location, but this has sexual connotations of being tied up.
 Once more we see the refrain about being “in Paris with you” at the end of the stanza.

 This stanza is slightly longer than the rest.
 There are no periods so the stanza moves at a breakneck pace.
 This imitates the narrator’s emotions, perhaps being a bit sheepish and awkward, which is unsurprising seeing as in this stanza he is effectively requesting that they blow off the site seeing in order to, presumably spend the day having sex (I wanted to use the term making love, but given the narrators disdain for the L word, it didn’t seem appropriate!)

 It is notable that the narrator refers to doing “this and that” which one would assume is a euphemism for sex but then says to “what and whom” Is he referring to himself as a what?
 Or rather his partner?
-Is he de-humanising someone?
+Is he de-humanizing someone?
 Perhaps this is down to an element of guilt?
 There is further evidence to support this self-discovery as the narrator adds “learning what I am” This once again is an interesting choice of words.
 The narrator doesn’t want to know who they are, but what they are.

 Here we see the narrator repeat the line “don’t talk to me of love” and then repeat the refrain.
-This gives the opening line a reflective quality and can be seen to signify a slight change in the poems timeline.
+This gives the opening line a reflective quality and can be seen to signify a slight change in the poem’s timeline.
 The narrator has made his request and it would appear it has been granted as we presume the narrator is lying on his back staring at the ceiling, there is no mention of what is going on, but it’s easy to fill in the blanks.
 Steamy stuff!
-This stanza also offers an interesting contrast to the previous stanza which offers a list of the glamorous locations Paris has to offer, the louvre, the Champs Elysse etc. and that compares in this stanza to cracked ceilings and flaky paint.
+This stanza also offers an interesting contrast to the previous stanza which offers a list of the glamorous locations Paris has to offer, the louvre, the Champs Elysse etc., and that compares in this stanza to cracked ceilings and flaky paint.

-In this stanza the phrase “I’m in Paris” almost acts as a euphemism for being in ecstasy.
-The narrator lists the things that bring him to that sate, including their partner’s eyes and mouth and “all points south” once again a euphemism, this time for their partner’s sexual organs!
+In this stanza, the phrase “I’m in Paris” almost acts as a euphemism for being in ecstasy.
+The narrator lists the things that bring him to that state, including their partner’s eyes and mouth and “all points south” once again a euphemism, this time for their partner’s sexual organs!
 But this isn’t meant to be too crude, rather it is meant to be taken in a playful nature.
 We can see this from the line that follows, as the narrator teasingly asks “am I embarrassing you?” before tying up the poem nicely by ending on the refrain.

 About James Fenton